Four-dimensional topological lattices through connectivity: 4D Class AI Topological Models

-{\it 4D Class AI Topological Models--} We now show how extending these ideas can lead to 4D QH models with nontrivial topological 2CNs, which do not require TRS-breaking or (artificial) gauge fields.
-In 4D, minimal QH systems can be constructed from four-band models of the form~\cite{Qi2008}:
+We now show how extending the above ideas can lead to 4DQH models with nontrivial topological 2CNs, which do not require TRS-breaking or complicated gauge fields.
+In 4D, minimal QH systems can be constructed from four-band models of the form~\cite{QiZhang}: